 But there was a major inconvenience.
 Adding the protective film made the vinyl a lot thicker and therefore, difficult to bend.

-So it was then impossible to make it sticks to pencils.
+So it was then impossible to make it stick to pencils.

 To my surprise, they stayed there!
 There was a little water that slid through the left label, but not that bad!
 I agree though, they wouldn’t last a lot of wash like that but it was worth trying.